Butasan

-(also known as Mr. Pig and Pig and Bombers) is a arcade video game developed by NMK and Jaleco and released in 1987.
-It was ported to the ZX Spectrum, Commodore 64, MSX, and Amstrad CPC by U.S. Gold as Psycho Pigs U.X.B.
+is a 1987 action video game developed by NMK and published by Jaleco for arcades.
+Initially released only in Japan, it was ported to the ZX Spectrum, Commodore 64, MSX, and Amstrad CPC and released internationally by U.S. Gold as Psycho Pigs U.X.B.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2015 and Nintendo Switch in 2019.

 Gameplay

 The player controls a pig and the aim of the game is to blow up other pigs by throwing bombs at them.
 The bombs are randomly spawned across the map and can be picked up and thrown at the other pigs.
 The bombs are given a number between 5 and 30; when the bomb is thrown it takes that number of seconds to explode.
 Bombs which directly hit pigs explode on contact.
 Various power ups are available throughout the game such as gas that makes all other characters fall asleep.

 A bonus sub-game involves random pigs popping out of holes, and the player must knock them back down the hole with their own pig, in a similar mode of gameplay to Whack-a-mole.